Differentially Private Data Generation with Missing Data: Preliminaries

 Missing data is classified into different types using missing mechanisms.
 A missing mechanism $M_\phi: \mathcal{D} \rightarrow \mathcal{D}$ takes as input the ground truth dataset $\bar{D}$ and outputs an incomplete dataset $D$.
 It is parameterized by $\Phi$, a set of probabilities, which refers to the set of probabilities that control the unknown missing data process.
 Three missing types can be defined using $\Phi$ and the conditional distribution of missing indicator $m_i$ given the dataset $D_i$ ~\cite{little2019statistical, rubin1976inference}.

 \stitle{Missing completely at random (MCAR)} assumes the probability of missingness is completely independent of the data.
 Under MCAR, any two rows of the dataset, regardless of their values, for the same attribute have the same probability of having a missing value.
 Hence, the parameter set $\Phi$ consists of $\{\phi_j |j\in [1, k]$\}, where $\phi_j$ is the probability of any row having a missing value for the $j$th column.
-For $j\in [1,k]$ and $i\in [1,n]$, $ \Pr[m_{ij}|D] = \Pr[m_{ij}]= \phi_j $.
-Hence, the probability of a row having no missing values is $\prod_{j=1}^k(1-\phi_j)$.